rj-here/endorsed-experiences/index.md

 Nearby is the skywheel, a fun way to see the falls and the area otherwise too.

 ## CN Tower
-Amongst the tallest buildings, and one of the 7 world wonders, this is also an essential I'd put on the list.
+Amongst [the tallest buildings, and one of the 7 world wonders](https://en.wikipedia.org/wiki/CN_Tower), this is also an essential I'd put on the list.
-Just to fact check: [https://en.wikipedia.org/wiki/CN_Tower]

 ## Ripley's Aquarium of Canada
 For a different experience, this can be considered!
 Many things to see, nice vibes.